RACV Logo

 Day 8: Seoul

 Maybe pick up some coffee and breakfast this morning before heading to the Urban Smart Farm Social Company with your group.
 This social enterprise, backed by the government and local NGOs, is a great example of how locals have innovated agricultural growth within shipping containers to grow fresh produce in a busy city.
-Learn about their sustainability efforts and then carry on to Igidae Beach for a gentle coastline hike.
+Learn about their sustainability efforts and then carry on to Igidae Beach for a gentle coastline walk.
 When you’ve worked up an appetite, you might want to grab some lunch before heading back to Seoul on the train.
 When you arrive, you have a free afternoon.
 Maybe explore more of Seoul's districts you might have missed – with cafes, modern restaurants, parks and alleys, there’s no shortage of places to find!
-Why not keep the night going and head out to some bars afterwards to celebrate the end of your trip with new friends?
+Why not keep the night going and head out to some bars to celebrate the end of your trip with some new friends?

 Day 9: Seoul